 Table of contents

-- 3. All the gear I needed was fitting in my backpack
+- 3. All the gear I needed in my backpack

-- 4. The feeling of ‘home’ changes forever.
+- 4. The meaning of a ‘home’ has changed.

 - 5. Speaking new languages became a habit